 Pet Behavior Problems in Dogs

 The two most common behavior problems found on dogs are aggression and scavenging.
 There are many other pet habits too that owners also consider harmful to other people too and even annoying.
-However, aggression and scavenging are the most dangerous for your dogs, the people, and animals around them too.
+However, aggression and scavenging are the most dangerous for your dogs, the people, and the animals around them too.
 You should consider taking your pets to the veterinarian to check if your beloved dogs have any health problems as a first step if the issue you see is new and something unique in your dog’s routine.
 Take note that some behaviors that are considered major issues for some owners are non-issues for others.
 This means that some issues may not matter at all.
 For instance, some owners would never allow their dogs to sleep beside them in bed, while others don’t mind.
 Some owners would not want their dogs to bark so much.
 While for some owners, some would want to notify them when someone’s at their door.
 In the end, it’s up to you, your dog, and potential consequences, whether something is an issue or not.

 Common Dog Behaviors & Symptoms

 Causes of bad or destructive behavior in dogs can vary from boredom to malnutrition to injury or illness.
 Sometimes, there are cases that we send the wrong signals, and dogs are thinking that they’re doing the right thing.
 One example is when your dog growls or barks at another dog, your dog will think it’s ok to act this way when you try to pick them up or pet them.
 They may also think that it’s desirable to act aggressively since you rewarded them because of it.
-The same applies for dogs whining, barking, and howling to get your attention.
+The same applies to dogs whining, barking, and howling to get your attention.
 If you tend always to start talking to your dog, play with them, or give them food, this kind of behavior will continue.
 Some of these kinds of weird dog behaviors are instinctive, while some are bad habits that have formed over time, and some might be causes of a possible health condition.
-We have listed some typical dog behaviors that are easy to see; however, it might be hard to eliminate.
+We have listed some typical dog behaviors that are easy to see; however, they might be hard to eliminate.

 Some instinctive behaviors include digging, chewing, chasing, and rolling in the dirt, poop, or dead animals.
 These kinds of actions are natural dog behaviors that we cannot avoid.
 You can train your dog so we can minimize these kinds of habits.
 However, it won’t be easy, of course.